pookiekun/AI-Medical-Voice-Agent/README.md

 ## ✨ Features

 * **🗣️ AI-Powered Voice Consultations**
-    * Engage in real-time, natural voice conversations with AI medical agents powered by [Vapi](https://vapi.ai/) and OpenAI.
+    * Engage in real-time, natural voice conversations with AI medical agents
     * Experience low-latency interactions that feel like talking to a real doctor.

 * **🩺 Intelligent Specialist Matching**